PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/expressions/09-geo-functions/_index.md

 title: Geography Functions
 ---

 This section provides reference information for the geography functions in PlaidCloud Lakehouse.
+These functions are based on the very innovate H3 system developed by Uber to better calculate geographic relationships.
+The explanation of H3 can be found [here](https://www.uber.com/blog/h3/).

 ## Coordinate Conversion